imanghafoori1/laravel-heyman/README.md

 And that becomes possible when you use laravel-HeyMan for ACL.
 The users can easily cancel out the default rules and re-write their favorite acl or validation stuff in a regular ServiceProviders.

-HeyMan, that is Amazing stuff !!!
+Hey Man, that is Amazing stuff!

 ```php